Analysis | America’s exceptional infighting over the coronavirus

 And as things progressed, the United States’ vaccine skeptics remained more entrenched.
 By last month, France still brought up the rear, but it was basically on par (30 percent unwilling) with the United States (29 percent).

 The results were similar in another poll conducted of several countries last month.
 It found the United States with the second-highest vaccine hesitancy race among 15 countries surveyed — lower only than Russia, where hesitancy toward its Sputnik V vaccine traces to a whole lot of relevant history.
-Hesitancy also declined in the United States by only four points since April, compared to an average of 12 points for the other countries.
+Hesitancy also declined in the United States by only four points since April, compared with an average of 12 points for the other countries.
 (Only one country had a smaller decline: the United Kingdom, which has been one of the most pro-vaccine countries from the start.)

 Another study released last month in the journal Nature Medicine compared the United States to lower- and middle-income countries.
-It was again found to be more vaccine-resistant than all of them with the exception of Russia.
+It was again found to be more vaccine resistant than all of them with the exception of Russia.

 A big reason for the difference?
 Unlike in those countries, there was much less concern about becoming seriously ill from the coronavirus.
 Americans were also less convinced about the vaccines’ effectiveness.